 - ID

 - Name

+- Priority

 - · Published by

 - WUID

 - Cluster

-- Logical File Name
+- · Logical File Name

 - · Libraries Used

 - · Suspended queries.

-- · Active queries.
+• Active queries.

 The Filter also supports wild cards.

-Options
+Some attributes have choices filled in that you can select from a list.

-Provides the option to search/display queries on a single node or all nodes.
+Options Provides the option to search/display queries on a single node or all nodes.
 Using this option can improve performance if you have a large multi-node cluster.